 Training will involve the following:

 3D Printers: Exporting the CAD model as a STL file.
-Importing the model into the 3D printer’s slicing software (Cura, Slic3r or similar) and modifying the position, scale, number of copies, print quality, and other parameters.
+Importing the model into the 3D printer’s slicing software Cura and modifying the position, scale, number of copies, print quality, and other parameters.

 Woodshop Tools: Proper operation of machine tools and work holding.
 Proper handling of materials.
 Wearing correct safety gear.
 Minding one’s surroundings.
 Dispose waste materials correctly and cleaning up the work area and tools.

 There are signs in the Woodshop and Project Assembly rooms to remind users of proper use of clamps, power/machine tools and to wear safety glasses.